enthought/distributed-array-protocol/protocol.rst

     the logical *boundary* of the entire domain.
 These are physical or real boundaries and correspond to the elements or indices that are involved with the physical system's boundary conditions in a PDE application, for example.
-These boundary padding elements would exist even if the array were not distributed.
 These elements are included in a distributed dimension's ``'size'``.

 communication padding